-Another crucial role of the rep is to speak up for members at meetings with managers.
-These can be informal meetings or procedures which are more formal, for example:
+Another crucial role of the Rep is to speak up for members at meetings with managers.
+These can be informal meetings or procedures, which are more formal, for example:

-- Grievance meetings where the member or members raise an issue with the company. - Members should always try to resolve their issues informally first with their immediate line manager. - Disciplinary meetings where the company raises an issue with the member. - Remember the main aim of the disciplinary procedure is to help a poorly performing member of staff to improve - and not to punish them. - You are entitled to see all the documentation including CCTV footage, witness statements etc relating to your member's case, to enable you to prepare for any formal meeting. - You have the right to reasonable paid time off to meet with your member and prepare the case - at this meeting, you should have all the management documentation.
+- Grievance meetings where the member or members raise an issue with the company. - Members should always try to resolve their issues informally first with their immediate line manager. - Disciplinary meetings where the company raises an issue with the member.

+- Remember the main aim of the disciplinary procedure is to help a poorly performing member of staff to improve - and not to punish them. - You are entitled to see all the documentation including CCTV footage, witness statements etc relating to your member's case before you meet the member. - You have the right to reasonable paid time off to meet with your member and prepare the case - at this meeting; you should have all the management documentation.

-- You have the right to stop the meeting at any time this is called an adjournment.
-For example, you can adjourn: - If a member has a disciplinary or grievance meeting and no reps are available to represent them on that particular day.
-The member has the right to representation and they can reasonably request that the meeting be adjourned until a rep is available. - If you have not received all the paperwork or not had sufficient time to prepare or speak to the member. - If you need to seek advice from your Area Organiser. - If you need to check company procedures or policies. - If the member gets distressed during the meeting. - If a manager produces new evidence that you have not seen.
+- You have the right to stop the meeting at any time - this is called an adjournment.
+For example, you can adjourn: - If a member has a disciplinary or grievance meeting and no Reps are available to represent them on that particular day.
+The member has the right to representation and they can reasonably request that the meeting be adjourned until a Rep is available. - If you have not received all the paperwork or not had sufficient time to prepare or speak to the member. - If you need to seek advice from your Area Organiser.